 - Before that, the extended Failed a Spot Check gag where Hiller manages not to see the giant hovering spaceship during his entire morning routine because he doesn't look up.
 Even the panicked neighbors loading up their car barely warrants observation.

 - When Will Smith takes the day off, he takes the day off.

-- Doubling as a Crowning Moment of Awesome, Smith (as Steve Hiller) opens the hatch to the cockpit of the alien ship he'd brought down by parachute-blindfold, and greets the alien with "Welcome to Earth!", followed by a knock-out punch.
+- Doubling as a Moment of Awesome, Smith (as Steve Hiller) opens the hatch to the cockpit of the alien ship he'd brought down by parachute-blindfold.
+The alien pilot lunges out, shrieking horribly...and he just punches it out with a growled "Welcome to Earth!"

 - This is followed by Hiller lighting up a cigar shortly after and proclaiming:

 Hiller: You know, this was supposed to be my weekend off.
 But nooooooo.
 Instead, you got me out here dragging your heavy ass through the burning desert, with your dreadlocks sticking out the back of my parachute.
 And you gotta come down here with an attitude, acting all big and bad. (pauses, looks around) AND WHAT THE HELL IS THAT SMELL?!(screams, kicks the alien repeatedly.)Hiller: I COULDA BEEN AT A BARBECUE!(grabs his parachute and resumes dragging)Hiller: But I'm not mad.
 It's all right.
 That is all right.

 - And after that, Hiller dragging that same alien through the desert (director Roland Emmerich said Will Smith was improvising so well he could've made a whole movie out of that scene):